ayv8er/claim-community-cluster-demo/README.md

 2. **After Connection**
    - On successful wallet connection, wagmi's `useAccount` hook accesses `address` to get wallet address
-   - Request made to [Cluster API v1 `Get names`](https://docs.clusters.xyz/getting-started/api/v1/address-cluster-name#get-names) endpoint to fetch names and check if wallet has already registered a community name.
+   - Request made to [Cluster API v1 `Get Names by Owner`](https://docs.clusters.xyz/getting-started/api/v1/address-cluster-name#get-names-by-owner) endpoint to fetch names and check if wallet has already registered a community name.

 3. **Register Community Name**
    - Enter a name in the modal input to check if name is available